onefrankguy/frankmitchell.org/posts/optimizing-binary-search.md

 <!--
-Title: Optimizing binary search
+title: Optimizing binary search
-Created: 13 April 2006 - 8:49 am
+created: 13 April 2006 - 8:49 am
-Modified: 14 January 2007 - 7:54 pm
+updated: 14 January 2007 - 7:54 pm
+slug: binary-search
-Tags: coding
+tags: coding
 -->

 An engineer comes in to work one day and finds that his boss has left him a little piece of Ruby code.